 5.6 A full written statement of the outcome of any investigation will be provided to the applicant.
 This will normally be within 4 weeks of a final decision.

 Stage Three – Review by the Director of Policy, Planning and Compliance

 5.7 If an applicant is not satisfied with the decision taken in respect of a complaint/appeal under Stage 2 above, he or she may request that the case is looked at by the Director of Policy, Planning and Compliance.
 Such a request should state the grounds for appeal, which should meet one of the following criteria:

 - that there were procedural irregularities in the investigation of the complaint by the relevant Director

 - that the finding of the investigation was inappropriate in light of the evidence

 5.8 Requests must be made by dated letter or email to the Director of Policy, Planning and Compliance within 14 days of receipt of the outcome of a Stage 2 complaint or appeal.

 5.9 The Director of Policy, Planning and Compliance is responsible for establishing whether the Stage 2 investigation was conducted fairly and that all decisions relating to it were reasonable and justified in the light of the evidence.
 New evidence will not normally be permitted at this stage.
 The decision by the Director of Policy, Planning and Compliance on whether any new information may be submitted is final.
 They may call upon the assistance and expertise of other University staff members to inform their judgement but are not required to do so.
 Their decision on a complaint/appeal is final and there is no further right of or process for appeal within the University.

 Retention of records

 6.1 All records are held in line with the University’s retention of records policy.

 Recording of complaints and appeals will be held by the relevant Director of Admissions.
 They will carry out statistical reporting of these to the Director of Policy, Planning and Compliance and Deputy Vice Chancellor and Provost on an annual basis.

-Further information on these procedures may be sent to Mr Mike Nicholson, Director of Undergraduate Admissions and Outreach.
+Further information on these procedures may be sent to Prof Bruce Rayton, Director of Recruitment and Admissions.